Just like every other industry, the mortgage industry can be affected by fraud.

 What are the most common types of fraud affecting the mortgage industry?

-There are a number of types of fraud which affect the mortgage industry including valuation fraud, identity fraud, employment fraud and document fraud.
+There are a number of types of fraud which affect the mortgage industry.
+These include identity fraud, misrepresentation of an applicant’s personal details including non-disclosure of liabilities and misrepresented employment details and document manipulation.

 What is identity fraud?